 What You Can Expect

 This isn’t a surgery where you go into the operating room with missing teeth and come out with new pearly whites.
-This the type of surgery that requires outpatient care and is performed in several stages.
+This surgery requires outpatient care and is performed in several stages.

 If the damaged or injured tooth is still in your mouth, the dentist will have to remove it.
 This will require anesthesia and is essentially its own procedure.